Tools & Workflow

 The Pause Strategy

-Adobe now allows you to pause subscriptions for up to 90 days, twice per year.
-Perfect for freelancers with seasonal work or anyone taking extended breaks.
+Adobe now lets you pause subscriptions for up to 90 days, twice per year.
+Perfect for freelancers with seasonal work.
+If you have a slow quarter, pause instead of paying for apps you're not using.

 The Project-Based Approach

 Subscribe for specific projects, then cancel.
-Yes, there's a cancellation fee if you're within the first year, but for short-term needs, it can still be cheaper than annual commitment.
+Yes, there's a cancellation fee within the first year of an annual plan, but for short-term needs, a month-to-month plan (higher monthly cost, no commitment) can be cheaper than an annual commitment you won't fully use.

-Students and teachers get Creative Cloud for around $20/month (60% discount).
-If you're learning or teaching design in any capacity, this is the best deal Adobe offers.
+Students and teachers get Creative Cloud for around $20/month — that's a 60% discount.
+If you're learning or teaching design in any capacity, this is far and away the best deal Adobe offers.
+Verify eligibility through SheerID.

-Hidden Storage Costs: Cloud storage fills up fast with large design files.
-Additional storage costs extra, and you can't access your cloud files if you cancel.
+Hidden storage costs: Cloud storage fills up fast with large design files.
+Additional storage costs extra, and you can't access your cloud files if you cancel your subscription.

 UI/UX Designers